bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 ### How do I resolve Embedded Checkout 403 "Cannot start checkout session with an empty cart" Errors?

 For Embedded Checkout to work correctly for shoppers using a browser with restricted privacy settings (like Apple's Safari), your checkout page must be served from the same domain as your BigCommerce storefront.
 For example, if your headless storefront is `www.mystore.com`, then your BigCommerce store's domain should be `checkout.mystore.com`.
 For more information on making Embedded Checkout on a headless WordPress storefront compatible with Safari, see [BigCommerce for WordPress](https://support.bigcommerce.com/s/article/BigCommerce-for-WordPress-Checkout#safari).

+### How do I make sure that authenticated shoppers who sign out from the checkout page are also signed out of the headless storefront?

+To ensure you log shoppers off from the checkout page and the headless storefront, developers should pass an `onSignOut` option to `embedCheckout` to handle sign out events from the checkout page.
+There is not a corresponding event to handle logging in on the checkout page.

 ## Related resources